igorskyflyer/igorskyflyer/TESTIMONIALS.md

 <br>

 > ✍🏼 Some of these reviews have been lightly edited for grammar corrections while preserving the factual truth and tone expressed by each client.
-Adapted from some of the [**original testimonials**](https://www.freelancer.com/u/IgorSkyFlyer93).
+Adapted from the [**original client reviews**](https://www.freelancer.com/u/IgorSkyFlyer93).

 <br>